dedmari/fintech-mlops/README.md

 ## Deploy and setup TFServe
 All the files relevant to TFServe is located at `tfserve-config` directory in this repository
- - Create PVC for TFServe to store model:
+ - Create PVC, 'fintech-model-pvc' for TFServe to store model:
    This PVC is going to be pre-loaded with trained model at the time of TFServe deployment.
 Later, this will be automatically updated when you train new models.